KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 .. _list-of-symbols-replaced:

-List of symbols replaced by the substitution preprocessor
+List of Symbols Replaced by the Substitution Preprocessor
 ----------------------------------------------------------

 The following symbols in KPP-generated source code will be replaced